xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 ## Backups and encrypted disks

 The importance of good backups can not be overstated.
 You need more than one and you need to test that retrieving data from them really works.
-All your disks, main disk as well as all backups need to be encrypted.
+All your disks, main disk as well as all backups should to be encrypted.

 When you set a password for your iOS device they get encrypted, and Apple strongly urge you to do this when you set up a new device.
-Apple strongly suggest macOS users to use FileVault to encrypt disk on a Mac.
+Apple also strongly suggest that macOS users activate FileVault to encrypt disk on a Mac.
 FileVault can easily be activated for extra disk, just right click and select the encryption command.

 I do three different backups.
 First one backup with the built in Time Machine to a local disk on the network, second a online backup to Amazon S3 with the excellent Arq program and third a clone (rotating disks) with Carbon Copy Cloner (CCC).